Regular Bipartite Graphs And Their Properties: Symmetric Permutation Tree And Its Properties

-\liststyleLiv \begin{enumerate} \item {\selectlanguage{english} $S_{\mathit{PT}}\{m\}$ has a single root node labeled $0$ .} \item {\selectlanguage{english} $S_{\mathit{PT}}\{m\}$ has $m$ nodes at \ depth $1$ from the root node.} \item {\selectlanguage{english} $S_{\mathit{PT}}\{m\}$ has nodes at depths ranging from $1$ to $m$ , with each node having a labels chosen from $\{1,2,\ldots ,m\}$ .
+\begin{definition}{$m$ Symmetric permutation tree} \\ {A $m$ Symmetric permutation tree \nameref{notation_SPT} is defined as a labeled tree with the following properties.} \begin{enumerate} \item { \nameref{notation_SPT} has a single root node labeled $0$.} \item { \nameref{notation_SPT} has $m$ nodes at depth $1$ from the root node.} \item { \nameref{notation_SPT} has nodes at depths ranging from $1$ to $m$, with each node having a labels chosen from $\{1,2,\ldots, m\}$.
 The root node $0$ has $m$ successor nodes.
-Each node at \ depth $1$ has $m-1$ successor nodes at depth $2$ .
-Each \ node at depth $i$ has $m\text{--}i+1$ successor nodes at depth $i+1$ .
-Each node at depth $m\text{--}1$ has $1$ successor node at depth $m$ .} \item {\selectlanguage{english} No successor node in $S_{\mathit{PT}}\{m\}$ has the same node label as any of its ancestor nodes.} \item {\selectlanguage{english} No two successor nodes that share a common parent node have the same label. } \item {\selectlanguage{english} The sequence of nodes in the path traversal from the node at depth $1$ to the leaf node at depth $m$ in $S_{\mathit{PT}}\{m\}$ represents the permutation represented by the leaf node.} \item {\selectlanguage{english} $S_{\mathit{PT}}\{m\}$ has $m!$ leaf nodes each of which represent an element of the symmetric group of degree $m$ denoted by $S_{m}$ .} \end{enumerate}
+Each node at depth $1$ has $m -1$ successor nodes at depth $2$.
+Each node at depth $i$ has $m - i+1$ successor nodes at depth $i+1$.
+Each node at depth $m - 1$ has $1$ successor node at depth $m$.}

+\item { No successor node in \nameref{notation_SPT} has the same node label as any of its ancestor nodes.} \item { No two successor nodes that share a common parent node have the same label. } \item { The sequence of nodes in the path traversal from the node at depth $1$ to the leaf node at depth $m$ in \nameref{notation_SPT} represents the permutation represented by the leaf node.} \item { \nameref{notation_SPT} has $m!$ leaf nodes each of which represent an element of the symmetric group of degree $m$ denoted by $S_{m}$.} \end{enumerate} \end{definition}

+\begin{theorem} There exists an one-one onto map between the set of permutations represented by the leaf nodes of a symmetric permutation tree \nameref{notation_SPT} and elements of $S_{m}$, the Symmetric group of degree $m$. \end{theorem}

+\begin{proof} \nameref{notation_SPT} and $S_{m}$ have $m!$ elements each, and and since the sequence of nodes in the path traversal from the node at depth $1$ to the leaf node at depth $m$ in \nameref{notation_SPT} represents the permutation represented by the leaf node, we can establish a one-one onto map between \nameref{notation_SPT} and $S_{m}$. \end{proof}

+\begin{theorem} Given any node other than the root node of a $m$ symmetric permutation tree \nameref{notation_SPT}, the set of all of its descendant nodes and the set of all sibling nodes for each node from depths $1$ to $m$ have the same number nodes and both sets have the same set of distinct labels. \end{theorem}

+\begin{proof} The set of all sibling nodes at any depth in a complete $m$ symmetric permutation tree \nameref{notation_SPT} contains all nodes from the set $\{1,2,\ldots, m\}$ except node labels of ancestor nodes.
+The descendant nodes at any depth of a $m$ symmetric permutation tree \nameref{notation_SPT} contains all nodes from the set $\{1,2,\ldots, m\}$ except node labels of ancestor nodes.
+Hence, the sibling nodes and the descendant nodes for each node in a complete $m$ symmetric permutation tree contains the same number of elements with precisely the same labels. \end{proof}